Pay Personal Property Taxes Online*

-Personal property taxes are due on May 5th of each year (extended to May 13th for 2016).
+Personal property taxes are due on May 5th of each year.

 Payments not received by the due date (May 5th of each year) are subject to a 10% penalty and interest at 10% per annum for any unpaid balance.
 The Town vigorously enforces the collection of delinquent tax bills through tax liens, garnishments, DMV stops, and the Virginia Set-Off Debt program in which the Town may claim a taxpayer’s State of Virginia Income Tax refund.
 The taxpayer is responsible for all costs of collection.

-The following individuals are fully or partially exempted from paying the personal property tax and vehicle license (decal) fee.
+The following individuals are fully or partially exempted from paying the personal property tax and vehicle licensing fee.
 All individuals must register their vehicles with the County and the Town and file annually for an exemption letter.

-- Exempt from paying both personal property tax and the vehicle decal fee:
+- Exempt from paying both personal property tax and the vehicle licensing fee:

 - Military personnel on active duty who are not residents of Virginia, if the vehicle is owned (not leased) and registered in the sole name of the active duty person.

 - Spouses of military personnel on active duty who are not residents of Virginia, if the vehicle is either registered in the sole name of the spouse or co-registered with the active duty person.